-According to the U.S. Census 2019 estimates, 69.2% of the current population is within the work age group between 16 and 65 years of age.
-Of that percentage, 66.6% are active in the labor force with 33.4% not currently active in the labor force.
-Currently, the U.S. labor participation rate is 61.6%, so Huntington Woods has a somewhat higher participation rate.
+According to the U.S. Census 2019 estimates, 69.2% of the current population is within the work age group that percentage, 66.6% are active in the labor force with 33.4% not currently active in the labor force.
+Currently, the U.S. labor participation rate is 61.6%. so Huntington Woods has a somewhat higher participation rate.
 Historically, labor participation rate has been a good indicator of the strength or weakness within a local labor market.
-The higher the rate, the greater the availability of guality employment opportunities found within the community.
+The higher the rate, the greater the availability of quality employment opportunities found within the community.